Code-Institute-Submissions/s2project/README.md

     - I Used bootstrap for easy and responsive layout throughout the site

 ## Testing
-- All testing has been done through chrome and firefox aswell as mobile responsive features tested by       resizing the browser windows in both chrome and firefox
+- All testing has been done throughout the duration of the project using chrome and firefox.The mobile responsive features tested by resizing the browser windows in both chrome and firefox

 ## Contributing
 - The dataset comes from The Happy Planet Index.